5

 Definition

-A processor or negotiator in a short sale is a company that facilitates the entire short sale process for the seller from start to finish.
+A processor or negotiator in a short sale is a company that facilitates the short sale process for the seller.

 Meaning

-• acting as the authorized third party representative for the borrower
+• acting as the authorized third-party representative for the borrower

-• passing hardship documentation back and forth
+• passing financial and hardship information back and forth

 • handling the direct communication with the lender

-• coordinating the third party appraisal between the listing agent and appraiser
+• coordinating the third-party appraisal between the listing agent and appraiser

 Here is a common example of when a short sale processor would be hired:

-Ted purchased his house in 2017 and recently has fallen on hard times.
-His current hardship has resulted in 3 months of mortgage delinquency.
-On top of that, his mortgage balance exceeds the as-is market value of his home.
+On top of that, his outstanding mortgage balance exceeds the as-is market value of his home.
 Ted wants to do a short sale, but lacks the expert knowledge and time that is required to complete the process.

-After doing research, he determines that hiring a short sale negotiation company is the right move for his situation.
+After doing research, he determines that hiring a short sale negotiation service company is the right move for his situation.

-This commonly asked question can be summed up quickly… No!
-A short sale processor should not be mistaken for a short sale attorney.
-While in both cases the homeowner gets assistance in short sale, an attorney and a processor offer different services, on different terms, and have different responsibilities.
+While in both cases the homeowner gets assistance in a short sale, an attorney and a processor offer different services, on different terms, and have different responsibilities.

 A processing company specializes solely in short sales and is responsible for facilitating documentation and streamlining communication between the borrower and the lender.

-An attorney is licensed to practice law in the state which the subject property is located.
-Oftentimes, the lawyer is going to charge the seller a fee for their time spent on the case and focuses on negotiating down certain third party debt or works on trying to get the foreclosure auction date postponed (if one is scheduled).
+Oftentimes, the lawyer is going to charge the seller a fee for their time spent on the case and focuses on negotiating down certain third-party debt or works on trying to get the foreclosure auction date postponed (if one is scheduled).

 Let’s take a look at these two scenarios.

 Scenario #1 depicts a situation where a seller may want to consider hiring an attorney.
-On the other hand, in Scenario #2 it may not be completely necessary.
+On the other hand, in Scenario #2, it may not be completely necessary.

 Scenario #1:

 After some research, he realizes the time frame to conduct a short sale may be too tight.
-So, James contacts a short sale/ foreclosure specialist law firm to get a quote on trying to postpone the upcoming foreclosure sale date.
+So, James contacts a short sale/foreclosure specialist law firm to get a quote on trying to postpone the upcoming foreclosure sale date.

 Scenario #2:

-Beth is behind on her mortgage and has decided to list her property for sale as a short sale.
+Beth is behind on her monthly mortgage payments and has decided to list her property for sale as a short sale.
 Her real estate agent recommends a reputable short sale processing company to help move things along.

-There is no foreclosure auction date scheduled, and Beth’s only outstanding debt against the property is her primary mortgage.
-After speaking with the short sale processor, they recommend that Beth use an attorney, if that’s what she is comfortable with.
-The company explains they will work alongside the law office, sending them copies of all documentation throughout the process.
+After speaking with the short sale processor, they recommend that Beth use an attorney if that’s what she is comfortable with.
+The company explains that they will work alongside the law office, sending them copies of all documentation throughout the process.

 She decides that hiring an attorney, in this particular situation, is not worth the time/effort/money.
 Beth is confident the short sale can be completed via her short sale processing company and the listing agent.